 Similarly, O.C.G.A. § 16-9-33 governs financial transaction card fraud.
 An individual commits this offense if they purposely use a debit or credit card belonging to another to purchase items or services without authorization.
 This offense also occurs when a person deliberately uses forged, canceled, or expired debit or credit cards.
-A local fraud attorney may assist in defense of someone accused of deposit account or financial transaction card fraud.
+Fortunately, an Atlanta attorney may assist in defense of someone accused of deposit account or financial transaction card fraud.

 Some types of fraud fall under the broader category of theft under state law.
-For example, Georgia law outlaws theft by deception.
-This offense occurs when a person uses fraudulent or deceptive means to take property belonging to another.
+For example, state law outlaws theft by deception.
+This offense occurs when a person uses deceptive means to take property belonging to another.

 Similarly, O.C.G.A. § 16-8-4 deals with theft by conversion or embezzlement.
 This offense typically involves an individual who uses their job or position to misappropriate someone else’s funds for their personal financial gain.

-Avoiding the unwanted consequences of a fraud conviction is not always an easy task.
+Avoiding the unwanted consequences of a conviction is not always an easy task.
 You may need a skilled and experienced Atlanta fraud lawyer to assist with your defense.
-Together, you could work to minimize your exposure to the penalties of a fraud conviction.
+Together, you could work to minimize your exposure to the penalties of your conviction.